jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 For example, [HospitalRun](http://hospitalrun.io/) is an offline first application for managing hospitals in the developing world, places where intermittent connectivity is just a fact of life.
 It allows records to be carried to remote clinics, where there may be no internet, and then syncs those records when there is.

 [Una Kravetz](https://una.im/save-offline/) has implemented a "save for offline" feature for the articles on her site.
-This is a very useful and thoughtful feature that I've personally taken advantage of while sitting at the airport, waiting to board a flight.
-I was able to save a handful of articles prior to turning on airplane mode, which gave me plenty to read without having to pay for in-flight wifi.
+It's a very useful and thoughtful feature that I've personally taken advantage of while sitting at the airport, waiting to board a flight.
+I was able to save a handful of articles prior to turning on airplane mode, giving me plenty to read without having to pay for in-flight wifi.

 Offline first applications are driven by two key components: [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and some form of client-side, offline-capable storage (such as [PouchDB](https://pouchdb.com/) or [localForage](https://localforage.github.io/localForage/)).